 - Trail Map

-This lovely lake is approximately 75 acres in size with adjoining cabins and hiking trails is located at 185 Main Street in Hopkinton.
-Residents are encouraged to use this area for snowshoeing, crosscountry skiing, hiking, mountain biking, fishing and canoeing/kayaking.
+This lovely lake, approximately 75 acres in size, has adjoining cabins and hiking trails and is located at 185 Main Street in Hopkinton.
+Residents are encouraged to use this area for snowshoeing, cross-country skiing, hiking, mountain biking, fishing and canoeing/kayaking.